- How it Works

 As with anything, there can be a learning curve to setting up and starting to perform DOE.

-DOE can be difficult to plan and analyse; however experimental execution of a DOE can be particularly challenging, especially for those less comfortable with automation.
+DOE can be difficult to plan and analyze; however experimental execution of a DOE can be particularly challenging, especially for those less comfortable with automation.
 DOE can be performed manually for two or three factors simultaneously, but as the number of factors increases or if you have liquid handling robots to carry out more complex experiments, the planning and attention to detail required to execute complex DOE designs becomes a significant burden, you will need to use specialized software such as JMP to help design and model your experiments, and build a statistically accurate picture of your process.
-Whatever software package you use, there is plenty of support and information to help you design and analyse your experiment.
+Whatever software package you use, there is plenty of support and information to help you design and analyze your experiment.

 One benefit of the COVID pandemic is that companies have put a lot of demos and resources online.
 You can see DOE in action with liquid handling and automation here, and how software tools can help design and carry out DOE experiments.
 Another great resource that we highly recommend for people starting out with DOE is the book DOE Simplified: Practical Tools for Effective Experimentation by Mark J. Anderson and Patrick J. Whitcomb.

 Let us help you get started with DOE.
 Join our DOE masterclass webinar for biologists.

 Machine Learning (ML), whereby computational algorithms interpret complex data, is a methodological approach to solving optimization problems when there is a lot of data available.
 DOE can help ML approaches become more effective by finding the optimal algorithmic parameter settings, while ML can support DOE by better detecting the effects of factors and their interactions.
 Biological experimentation can be expensive, but through the use of DOE, coupled with ML, it may be possible to build Machine Learning capabilities using smaller (and less costly) data sets.
 This is especially useful as experiments scale up and the amount of data generated is difficult to collect and process manually.